Don-peter-joseph/RAG_Project_2/README.md

 # RAG_Project
-Simple Rag project that takes pdfs or text as input  and responds to the user based on the documents.
+Simple Agentic Rag project that takes normals pdfs, scanned pdfs or text as input  and responds to the user based on the documents.
 If not found uses wikipedia.

 # Usage
  1. Clone the repository to the local.